Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Is Riding a Ski Lift Scary?

 Maybe you are a little afraid of heights.
 I know I am!
 But I do pretty well on ski lifts.
-I like the bar because it makes me feel safe.
+I like the bar you pull down in front of you, because it makes me feel safe.

 How Do I Get On and Off the Ski Lift?